Bombshell (musical): Act 1

 On Marilyn's first date with baseball player Joe DiMaggio, the two go to a drive-in movie, and other lovers back them up as they sing this romantic duet ("History Is Made At Night").
 After Joe and Marilyn's date, Marilyn goes straight to the ball field for some due diligence, and sings with the New York Yankees ("The National Pastime").
-Joe & Marilyn arrive back in America from their honeymoon.
+Joe & Marilyn arrive back in America from their honeymoon in Japan.
 Joe does his best to domesticate her with the promise of a simpler life ("Mr. & Mrs. Smith").
-Joe & Marilyn are honeymooning in Japan.
 Marilyn is asked to perform for the troops in Korea.
 Joe sees firsthand how men react to her and how she loves it ("I Never Met a Wolf Who Didn't Love to Howl").

-Film producer Darryl F. Zanuck complaining to his studio executives about Marilyn Monroe's lack of professionalism.
-The male executives are all wearing nothing but towels, true to Zanuck's actual studio executives ("Don't Say Yes Until I Finish Talking").
+Film producer Darryl F. Zanuck begins complaining to his studio executives about Marilyn Monroe's lack of professionalism while holding a meeting in a sauna, where the other male executives are all wearing nothing but towels, true to Zanuck's actual studio executive meetings ("Don't Say Yes Until I Finish Talking").
+We see a large number of aspiring actresses sneak into film producer Darryl F. Zanuck's office and bribe him with sexual favors to be cast in his films.
+These young women are led by Norma Jeane, and Zanuck seems to enjoy their advances ("Smash!").
 Marilyn shoots a scene from the 1954 film The Seven Year Itch in which the air from a subway grating must blow her skirt up.
 As the director orders for the scene to be reshot time and time again, a large crowd gathers to watch Marilyn.
 Joe DiMaggio is infuriated by the spectacle, which leads to his eventual divorce from Marilyn ("On Lexington & 52nd Street").